 I can’t log in to my library account, what do I do?

-Make sure you entered your full library card number without spaces and your PIN correctly.
+Make sure you entered your full library card number without spaces and your password correctly.
 You may need to call or visit the library for assistance.

 If you have materials checked out that are overdue, your account will be blocked which prevents logging in.
 You may request the renewal of materials by phone or email.

 The library hours are 9 am-7 pm Tuesday - Thursday and 9 am - 3 pm Friday and Saturday.
 The library is closed on Sundays, Mondays, and holidays.
 The library is located at 107 W. Albright Ave, Building 75.